crownstone/bluenet-release/scripts/UICR.md

 ## <a name="legacy_board_info"></a> Legacy Board information
 Type | Name | Description
 --- | --- | ---
-uint16 | Board version | Board value corresponding to your board. uint16 | Reserved | 0
+uint32 | Board version | Board value corresponding to your board.

 The version number corresponding to your particular board can be found in `cs_Boards.h`